-Option Function Base The base station manages all traffic activity between itself and remotes.
-It is the center-point of the network where in most cases will be connected to a SCADA master.
-Base Repeater The base-repeater has the same function as the base station but used when peer to peer connections between remotes is required via the base station.
-Not applicable for the Aprisa SRi radio.
+Option Function Base The base station manages all traffic activity between itself, repeaters and remotes.
+It is the center-point of network where in most cases will be connected to a SCADA master.
+Base Repeater The base-repeater has the same function as the base station (and repeater station) but used when peer to peer connections between remotes is required via the base station.
+Base MMS The Base-MMS has the same function as the base station but used when Migration Station operation is required (see Aprisa SR+ MMS User Manual).
+Repeater The repeater forwards packets coming from base station and other repeaters e.g. in daisy chain LBS mode and /or remote radios.
 Remote The remote in most cases is used as the end-point of the SCADA network connected to an RTU or PLC device for SCADA network control and monitoring.
+Point To Point Configures a full duplex radio for Point-to-point (PTP) operation.
+Changing from PMP or PTP or vice versa requires the radio to be 'restored to factory default settings' which will clear all previous radio setup and configuration.
+See 'Point-To-Point' section on page 402.